Infinite metacyclic subgroups of the mapping class group: Applications

-In this subsection, we derive realizable bounds on the order of a periodic generator of an infinite metacyclic group.
+In this subsection, we derive bounds on the order of a nontrivial periodic generator of an infinite metacyclic subgroup of $\map(S_g)$ that are realized.
 We will require the following remark.

-\begin{rem} For an even integer $g$, let $F\in \map(S_g)$ be a reducible periodic mapping class of order $2g+2$.
+\begin{rem} For an even integer $g$, let $F\in \map(S_g)$ be a nontrivial reducible periodic mapping class of order $2g+2$.
 From the theory developed in \cite{rajeevsarathy1}, it follows that $F$ arises as a $1$-compatibility between fixed points of $F'$ and $F'^{-1}$, where $F'\in \map(S_{g/2})$ is a periodic mapping class of order $4(g/2)+2=2g+2$.
-Hence, up to conjugacy, $F$ has a unique maximal reduction system containing a single separating curve. \end{rem}
+Hence, $F$ has a unique maximal reduction system containing a single separating curve. \end{rem}

-Let $\langle F,G\rangle <\map(S_g)$ be an infinite metacyclic group, where either $F$ or $G$ is periodic.
-In the following proposition, we obtain realizable bounds on the order of periodic generator.
+In the following proposition, we obtain bounds on the order of a nontrivial periodic generator that are realized.